GreenBlackSky/Client_server_test/README.md

 * Standart mofule `json` is used to read configuration both for server and for client.
 * Standart module `socket` is used for communication between server and client.
 * Both databases are implemented as sqlite db, so `sqlite3` is used to handle them.
+* Not a dependancy, but worth mentioning. `server.py` and `client.py` are both meant to be executed from project root.
+If you want to run any of them from another place, you would want to pass it path to config through argument.
+Also, a dirty little trick has been used to include shared modules.
+I didn't want to mess with `PYTHONPATH` or install my packages into system.

 ## Components
 #### Client-side